 Call of Hope Farmer Evangelists are trained in effective small-scale agricultural production, which they use to assist their neighbors and eventually start conversations about Jesus.
 The evangelists begin by planting crops on a leased plot of land, as the crops begin to grow, nearby villagers take notice and are interested in knowing how to improve their own farm productivity, beginning a conversation.
 Curiosity about farming methods and fertilizer leads to relational evangelism and the presentation of the Gospel message to Muslim farmers.
 When enough people in a village have come to faith in Christ, a church is established; believers are nourished in the Word of God, and are able to grow and have fellowship one with another!

 As the saying goes: “there’s no place like home.”
 Unfortunately for many young vulnerable new Christians, going home is not an option.
 After conversion, these teenagers are shunned by their own families and are left with nowhere to go.
-In order to offer help and show the love of Christ, Call of Hope started the Home of Hope.
+In order to offer help and show the love of Christ, Call of Hope partnered with the Good News Bible Church in Ghana to start the Home of Hope.

 At a critical time in their lives, these young adults now have a place to grow academically, spiritually and physically.
 In addition to the new Christians living at the center, it is also a home for the children of our Farmer Evangelists.
 As these brave men and women move from town to town to spread the gospel amongst Muslim farmers, their children are able to stay a safe and out of harm’s way.
 Currently, the home accommodates 30 students.
 However, there is room to take in at least 10 more students with additional financing.
 If God has touched your heart, please consider giving to this project by clicking the button below.